The Dark Side of Testing

 You've seen it before with the Mac.
 You'll see it again with Mac OS X Server, despite the fact is has already been called the fastest web server under $5,000.

-While the Mac OS and Linux combined might only be 15% or so of the installed base (the Mac OS is about 12%), that number continues to grow.
+While the Mac OS and Linux combined might only be 15% or less of the installed base (the Mac OS is about 12%), that number continues to grow.
 And it can only grow at the expense of Windows.

 Between the evangelistic Mac users preparing to leap into the Unix-derived Mac OS X and the technical gurus adopting Linux in the nerve centers of businesses, we can confidently predict that the Windows market share and installed base will slowly erode.